Hackerscolonyofficial/HCORat/README.md

 ```
 ⏬
 ***
+### Point to be noted for both auto and manully installation

 ##### After installation tool will run as localhost:22533 due to apkmod we have to reconfigure apktool by command
 👇
 ***